codeconscious/ccvtac/README.md

   - `\format-` followed by a supported audio format (e.g., `\format-m4a`) changes the format
   - `\quality-` followed by a supported audio quality (e.g., `\quality-0`) changes the audio quality

+Enter `\commands` to see this summary in the application.

 ## Upgrading yt-dlp

 Periodically ensure you are running the latest version of yt-dlp, especially if you start experiencing download errors.
 See the [yt-dlp GitHub page](https://github.com/yt-dlp/yt-dlp#update) for more.
 (Likely commands are `sudo yt-dlp -U` or `pip install --upgrade yt-dlp`.)